Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

 \subsubsection{\emph{Image-based monitoring}}

-Image-based monitoring is one of the most used process monitoring approaches in AM due to the capacity of DL models such as CNN to extract spatial features from grid-like data and availability of high-resolution cameras.
-The studies applying DL models to image-based monitoring can be summarized into DL-based image processing and deficiencies monitoring for quality assessment.
+Image-based monitoring is widely used in AM due to DL models like CNNs, which can extract spatial features from grid-like data, and the availability of high-resolution cameras.
+Studies in this area can be summarized into two categories: DL-based image processing and deficiency monitoring for quality assessment.